metal-stack/metalctl/docs/metalctl_switch_delete.md

                                 the file can also contain multiple documents and perform a bulk operation.

-  -h, --help                    help for delete
+      --force                   forcefully delete the switch accepting the risk that it still has machines connected to it -h, --help                    help for delete
       --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations